This article was last updated on the April 28, 2018.

 You may or may not know exactly what WooCommerce is.
-WooCommerce is the most popular WordPress plugin for creating a online shop using your existing WordPress site.
+WooCommerce is the most popular WordPress plugin for creating an online shop using your existing WordPress site.

-According to WordPress.org WooCommerce has over a million plus installs and on the 19th May, 2015, WooThemes (creators of WooCommmerce) announced that Automattic acquired WooCommerce and WooThemes.
+According to WordPress.org WooCommerce has over three millions plus installs and on the 19th May, 2015, WooThemes (creators of WooCommmerce) announced that Automattic acquired WooCommerce and WooThemes.

 Automattic is the parent company of WordPress co-founder Matt Mullenweg and is behind products such as WordPress.com, JetPack, VaultPress and more.

 Open up your WordPress dashboard/admin (yourdomain.com/wp-admin) and go to plugins > add new (wp-admin > plugins > add new), in the search bar top right type in WooCommerce.

 Press your "enter" key and you should see that WooCommerce is the top result like this:

 Go ahead and click on "Install now", you'll see the plugin downloading and once it's downloaded you should have a screen like this: